29 Places to Find Free Stock Footage for Your Videos

 If you download or buy royalty-free footage or images, you can use them as many times as you want, in just about whatever way you want – there are few restrictions.
 The content is considered yours after purchase or download, and you don’t have to pay royalties to the original creator.

-Royalty-free images can also be downloaded by anybody so other people and companies around the world may be using the same footage or images as you are.
+Anybody can also download Royalty-free images, so other people and companies around the world may be using the same footage or images as you are.

 Rights-managed content comes with a far stricter set of guidelines.
 These guidelines are laid down by the entity licensing the footage or image, so there are no hard-and-fast rules for what you will and won’t be allowed to do with the content.